andyandikko/finm-fixedincome-2025/discussions/lecture_1.md

 - Unlike YTM, the spot curve can be applied universally across securities and maturities, offering accurate pricing for any schedule of payments.
 - The spot curve is particularly crucial when pricing securities with varying cashflows or maturities, ensuring precision.

+Base case Conditions:
+  1. Remove treasuries with negative yield or yield equal 0, and remove NA OLS
+  1. At least one (for OLS) treasury maturity on each day
+  2. Retain Only treasuries that have not had any cashflow removed
+  3. Remove columns that have zero treasuries maturing on that date.
+  4. Remove rows that have had any cashflows removed
+  5. Recurse to check Basecase Conditions

 ---

 ## Inflation-Adjusted Pricing